Seednode/roulette/README.md

 - `/types/enabled`

 While this might thwart very basic attacks, the proper solution for most use cases would likely be to add authentication via a reverse proxy.

+## API
+If the `--api` flag is passed, a number of REST endpoints are registered.

+The first of these—`/index/`—responds to GET requests with the contents of the index, in JSON format.

+The second—`/index/rebuild`—responds to POST requests by rebuilding the index.

+This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

+The remaining four endpoints respond to GET requests with information about the registered file types:
+- `/extensions/available`
+- `/extensions/enabled`
+- `/types/available`
+- `/types/enabled`

 ## Filtering
 You can provide a comma-delimited string of alphanumeric patterns to match via the `include=` query parameter, assuming the `-f|--filter` flag is enabled.